-For some people with autism and other exceptionalities, bright lights, crowds, and surprise sounds can sometimes be daunting and make it impossible to enjoy music or even a concert.
+For some people with autism and other exceptionalities, bright lights, crowds, and surprise sounds can be daunting and make it impossible to enjoy music - especially at concerts.

 We are pleased to share a free guidebook and accompanying videos demonstrating how people with autism and other exceptionalities can immerse themselves with family and care providers into a world of music through multi-model learning and sensory-friendly activities.

-The Music Circle program is a unique opportunity for students with special needs to explore orchestra instruments in a supportive and professional environment, while also developing their auditory, motor, social and motivation skills through hands-on workshops with a trained NAC Orchestra musician and a special needs music educator.
+The Music Circle program is a unique opportunity for people with special needs to explore orchestral instruments in a supportive and professional environment.
+The program helps participants develop their auditory, motor, social and motivational skills through hands-on workshops with a trained NAC Orchestral musician and a special needs music educator.

-The series is available throughout the school year, and consists of two interactive workshops, culminating in an event led by a NAC Orchestra ensemble or musicians from the community.
-When possible, students are able to try out featured instruments to get more comfortable with the music!
+The series is available throughout the school year, and consists of two or three interactive workshops, culminating in an event led by an NAC Orchestra ensemble or musicians from the community.
+When possible, students are able to touch, hold, and play featured instruments!

 Our series of videos will give you a look at how The Music Circle Program works and what to expect from our sessions.
 You can also use these videos as a resource for hosting your own sessions in the future!